Richard D. Adams: Reserve career

 Adams took command of Naval Reserve Sub-Repair Division 12–34 in September 1950.
 In April 1953, he received a new assignment as Commanding Officer of Naval Reserve (Surface) Brigade 12–2, at Treasure Island, California.
 In the summer of 1955, Adams attended the Senior Reserve Officers' course at the Naval War College, Newport, Rhode Island.
 In March 1956, CDR Adams spent two weeks at the Naval Amphibious Training Unit at Coronado, California.
 Beginning in July 1956, CDR Adams spent one year on recruiting duty on Treasure Island, California.
 At the same time, Adams was a Senior Member of the Naval Reserve Policy Board for the 12th Naval District.
-He was also Member and Subcommittee Chairman and later committee chairman, of the National Naval Reserve Policy Board in Washington, DC.
-From January 1958 until June 1963, Adams attended the Naval Reserve Officers School and took courses in Public Relations, International Law, International Relations, and Guided Missiles.
+He was also member and subcommittee chairman and later committee chairman, of the National Naval Reserve Policy Board in Washington, D.C.
+From January 1958 until June 1963, Adams attended the Naval Reserve Officers School and took courses in public relations, international law, international relations, and guided missiles.

 In April 1963, CDR Adams was promoted to rear admiral.
 After a short time with the Bureau of Naval Personnel, RADM Adams took command of the Naval Reserve Group 12-6 (L) at Treasure Island, California.
 This placed RADM Adams in command of more than 30 naval divisions.
-For two weeks in 1963, Adams was placed on active duty as Commander of the US Naval Base in New Orleans, Louisiana.
+For two weeks in 1963, Adams was placed on active duty as commander of the US Naval Base in New Orleans, Louisiana.
 In January 1964, RADM Adams reported for duty to support the public relations for the Commandant of the 12th Naval district.
 Adams retired from the Naval Reserve in 1965.

 Later life

 Since the war, Adams had been self-employed, being owner of RD Adams Company, San Francisco, engaged in rental and sales of materials handling equipment, and providing inspection services.
-He was also Manager of an exporting firm, Overseas Industrial Services, also in San Francisco.
+He was also manager of an exporting firm, Overseas Industrial Services, also in San Francisco.

 Rear Admiral Adams was a member of the Navy League, US Naval Reserve Association, the Naval Order of the United States, the American Society of Mechanical Engineers, and the American Society of Naval Engineers.
 He died September 5, 1987, aged 78, and was interred at Golden Gate National Cemetery.